 However, as a result of the Exxon Valdez Oil Spill, 19 "key" parcels (including Kachemak Bay and Seal Bay) within the general locales of Prince William Sound, Kodiak Island, and the Kenai Peninsula, have been identified as high-priority acquisitions by state and federal officials.
 The prioritization process included input from biologists, ecologists, archeologists and recreation specialists.
 "The parcels, which total more than 240,000 acres, could help species injured by the 1989 spill recover by providing them with habitat."
-48
+49

 The key phrase in the previous quote is "could help".
 The acquisitions are probably not truly necessary as a function of recovery as the lands have been subject to minimal pressure.
 Most of the waterfront areas are remote and trespassing on native lands is typically allowed only by permit.
 Economic development is generally not feasible and the harvesting of fish and game is regulated by appropriate agencies.
-Furthermore, according to maps obtained from the State of Alaska Department of Natural Resources, the shorelines of the subject parcels were not contacted by drifting EVOS slicks.
+Furthermore, according to maps obtained from the State of Alaska Department of Natural Resources, by the spring of 1990, "very light" oiling (< 1% coverage) persisted in only one location - the entrance to the Sturgeon River Lagoon (KON06).